CAIP-27: Wallet Invoke Method JSON-RPC Method

 Response

-Upon succesful validation, the respondent will submit or route the request to the targeted network.
+Upon successful validation, the respondent will submit or route the request to the targeted network.
 If the targeted network returns a response to the respondent, the respondent MAY forward this response to the caller.
-Constraints on, metadata about, or envelopes for response-forwarding MAY be set by namespace profiles of this CAIP.

 Copyright and related rights waived via CC0.